 Depending on what parts the bolt holds together, consider drilling a rescue shaft at an angle in order to reach deep in the threads.
 The drilled hole lends access to the threads so they can be soaked with penetrating oil, coca cola or any other concoction you have faith in.
 Obviously this method is not available where drilling would destroy the very parts you're trying to remove.

-Never use force.
-Just get a bigger hammer.
-When you are willing to sacrifice the bolt, position the wedge tip of a cold chisel against the corner of the bolt head or nut and bang away with repetitive strikes of a ball pein hammer.
+When willing to sacrifice the bolt, position the wedge tip of a cold chisel against the corner of the bolt head or nut and bang away with repetitive strikes of a ball pein hammer.
 Strike the chisel so the impact forces the bolt head counter clockwise, loosening it.
 Wear leather gloves to protect your hands.

 Finally, re-assembling fasteners with anti-seize ecompound may not be the best solution to the coprrosion problem.
 This for the simple reason anti-seize paste and even grease contain microscopic bits of metal (aluminum and copper).
 Exposing dissimilar metals with an electrolyte, the water your drive is submerged in, induces galvanic corrosion.
 Marine grade grease is a smart alternative.
 Johnson / Evinrude dealers stock Triple Guard.
 Mercury has its own version Triple Guard is saltwater rated, and famous for the way it stubbornly sticks to an object without washing off.
 It lubricates without separating or hardening over time.
 Water pump housing bolts and gearcase bolts smeared liberally with Triple Guard are easily removed easily after years in saltwater.
 Regardless of brand, the best product to prevent bolts from seizing in an underwater application is a waterproof grease.
 Not anti-seize, unless it is a non-metallic formulation.